pims/prql-go/README.md

-`prql-go` is an cgo-free alternative to https://github.com/PRQL/prql/blob/main/prql-lib/README.md
+`prql-go` is a cgo-free alternative to https://github.com/PRQL/prql/blob/main/prql-lib/README.md

 It uses https://github.com/tetratelabs/wazero as a WASM runtime to compile PRQL to SQL